top of page

 I am currently a contributor to Our Land, Our Stories, a multimedia project dedicated to sharing Native history and advancing environmental justice advocacy in New Jersey, developed in collaboration with the Ramapough Lunaape Nation.

-My recent contribution to Our Land, Our Stories uses maps, herbaria specimens, treaty documents, and archival research to clarify a key condition that has been, for too long, left out of histories of colonial America: the fact that a large portion of the New Jersey Meadowlands once served as a crucial wild rice harvesting grounds for Lenape peoples.
+My recent contribution to the project uses maps, herbaria specimens, treaty documents, and archival research to clarify a key condition that has been, for too long, left out of histories of colonial America: the fact that a large portion of the New Jersey Meadowlands once served as a crucial wild rice harvesting grounds for Lenape peoples.

 The digital map-story I developed for Our Land, Our Stories is part of a larger series, in-development, titled "Plants and Munsee Lenape Lifeways in the New Jersey Meadowlands."
 This series stems from my dissertation research and work I began as a 2023-2024 Fellow at the American Philosophical Society's Center for Digital Scholarship.